WHERE AND WHEN WE MEET

-We meet all throughout the week as missional communities, and gather collectively for a weekly gathering in the Fellowship Hall at Plaza Baptist Church on Sundays from 10:30am-12:00pm.
-The address is: 3321 The Plaza, Charlotte, NC 28205
+We meet all throughout the week as missional communities, and gather collectively for a weekly gathering at the Great Commission Center on Sundays from 10:00am-11:30am.
+The address is: 1324 The Plaza, Charlotte, NC 28205

-Our worship service will start at 10:30am, and last about 1.5 hours.
-After every service, we enjoy each other’s fellowship over a meal, so please bring your appetite and stay awhile.
+Our worship service will start at 10:00am, and last about 1.5 hours.
 Our dress is casual, so come as you are.
 We are a family integrated church, which means that we value and love having our children with us during the worship service.

 Three main ways our members are encouraged to gather, but not limited to are:

 - Weekly Worship Gathering- Corporately converging to celebrate our Lord Jesus through song, prayer, preaching and enjoying the Lord’s supper.
 (Hebrews 10:24-25) (Acts 2:42)

 - Weekly Great Commission Groups (GCGs)- We gather in each other’s homes and communities to share a meal together and discuss God’s work in our lives.
 We will intentionally invite and try to reach our neighbors and those far from Jesus to be witnesses of lives impacted by the Gospel.
 We plan on regularly multiplying these groups in an effort to make the name of Jesus known throughout our city and communities.
 (John 13:34-35) (Matthew 28:18-20).
 Please email us to learn how to get plugged into a missional community near you. [email protected]

 - Bi-Weekly Men’s and Women’s Discipleship & Accountability Groups- The men and women of respective GCG’s meet to help each other study God’s Word and pursue Biblical obedience.
 Our primary intent is for all to live a life pleasing to God.
 (Proverbs 27:17) (2 Timothy 2:2) (Matthew 4:19-20)